-Action Responsibility Timing Priority 2.5.1 Establish management teams at each major temple to improve the responsibility and capacity of people and staff working on site 1-2 years High 2.5.2 Train individual management personnel at major temples who can support policy decisions and manage on site changes and conditions such as changes to visitor flows at different times and take charge of the various types of problems that can arise in the course of site visits 1-2 years and ongoing High 2.5.3 Hold training sessions so that all APSARA staff can undertake site management decisions and enforce rules and regulations.
-1-2 years and ongoing High 2.5.4 Appoint temple managers at major temples who have the authority and responsibility to coordinate all onsite personnel (APSARA and non APSARA) and who is capable of developing management techniques for a particular monument that are flexible and responsive.
-1 year High 2.5.5 Provide ongoing special training for temple managers 1-2 years and ongoing High 2.5.6 Prepare a 'Site Management Manual' for use by temple managers and all temple staff 1 year High 2.5.6 Monitor visitor numbers and the behaviour of visitors and, more importantly, of their group leaders and guides.
-1 year and continuously High
+Action Responsibility Timing Priority 2.5.1 Establish management teams at each major temple to improve the responsibility and capacity of people and staff working on site DG 1 - 2 years High 2.5.2 Train individual management personnel at major temples who can support policy decisions and manage on site changes and conditions such as changes to visitor flows at different times and take charge of the various types of problems that can arise in the course of site visits APSARA; HMF Project team 1 - 2 years and ongoing High 2.5.3 Hold training sessions so that all APSARA staff can undertake site management decisions and enforce rules and regulations.
+APSARA 1-2 years and ongoing High 2.5.4 Appoint temple managers at major temples who have the authority and responsibility to coordinate all onsite personnel (APSARA and non APSARA) and who is capable of developing management techniques for a particular monument that are flexible and responsive.
+DG 1 year High 2.5.5 Provide ongoing special training for temple managers APSARA; Donor 1-2 years and ongoing High 2.5.6 Prepare a 'Site Management Manual' for use by temple managers and all temple staff APSARA; HMF Project team 1 year High 2.5.6 Monitor visitor numbers and the behaviour of visitors and, more importantly, of their group leaders and guides.
+DCDMHN; DTDA; APSARA staff; Heritage Police; Tourism Police 1 year and continuously High